Treating Colorectal Cancer With A Ketogenic Diet

 Fortunately, there are many doctors, researchers and scientists who are putting forth independent studies, because they have seen the remarkable results of what can be achieved with metabolic therapies for cancer in their own medical practices.
 (12)

-is one such case study of a patient with colorectal cancer who was treated with a paleo-ketogenic diet (17) presented by Dr. Sophia Clemens, in Budapest, Hungary (Paleomedicina).
-Here are more case studies from Paleomedicina about the stand-alone treatment of cancer using a paleo-ketogenic diet.
+Here is one such case study of a patient with colorectal cancer who was treated with a paleo-ketogenic diet (17) presented by Dr. Sophia Clemens, in Budapest, Hungary (Paleomedicina).

 This information is presented here on this page for educational purposes, to help support you in making informed decisions about your health.
 As Dr. Nasha Winters said, NOBODY can do this for you!
 YOU need to educate yourself and YOU need to feel good about your treatment choices.
 You need to know all of the options available and it is crucial that you believe that you are doing what is right for you.
 Not your doctor or your partner or your family can make something feel right for you!